gyselroth/docxBox/README.md

 This command is a shorthand to the grep tool (must be installed on your system when using this command).
-The search-string therefor can also be given as a regular expression.
+The search-string therefor can also be given as a regular expression:

 ````docxbox lsl foo.docx '/[0-9A-Z]\{8\}/'````
 Lists all files containing 8-digit IDs, e.g. word recent session IDs